 - The mission of the college is to provide high-quality associate degree education and to prepare beginning practitioners in nursing and allied health fields.
 Inherent in the Catholic identity of the college and our educational mission is a commitment to Judaeo-Christian principles which influence the academic curricula and the college environment.
 Consistent with these principles, the college seeks to give opportunities to a diverse population of students to continue their education as mature adults and responsible world citizens.

-Laboure College places among the top 20% of community colleges in Massachusetts for:
+Laboure College ranks among the top 20% of public schools in Massachusetts for:

 Nursing Club, Student Government Association